Last Updated on June 17, 2020

 - 5–6 fresh basil sprigs for garnish (divided)

-- Pour vegetable broth in a pot and bring to a boil.
+- Pour vegetable broth in a pot or large sauce pan and bring to a boil.

 - Add broccoli, cauliflower, and spinach pellets. (for fresh spinach see below)